LEARN THE BASICS OF SUMP PUMPS

 Survive The Rainy Season

 Chances are if you live in Delaware, Southeastern Pennsylvania, Gloucester, Camden, and Burlington County New Jersey, or Northeastern Maryland you have a sump pump in your basement.
-The reason is that the Mid-Atlantic States sit on top of one the world’s largest fresh water aquifers.
-We have plenty of rivers, streams, lakes and ponds.
+The reason is that the Mid-Atlantic States sit on top of one the world’s largest freshwater aquifers.
+We have plenty of rivers, streams, lakes, and ponds.
 We get over 40″ rain per year…and at times, that rainfall can be very sudden and intense.

 What is the Purpose of a Sump Pump

 Sump pumps are useful for properties lying in floodplains.
-Water which gathers in the sump pit or basement of a property can do a lot of damage to the structure over time.
+Water that gathers in the sump pit or basement of a property can do a lot of damage to the structure over time.
 If you have a home that lies in an area prone to flooding, a sump pump is one of the most important pieces of plumbing you can have installed.